trywilco/wilco-docs/docs/building-your-quest/quest-resources/user.md

 title: User
 parent: Quest Resources
 grand_parent: Building Your Quest
+nav_order: 3
 ---

 # user

+## Description

+**Type**: Quest Resources

-Description: Used to modify user configuration
+Used to modify user configuration.

-This resource allows to modify information stored on the user.
-This is required when a quest needs info to exist or be removed when a user starts playing it.
+This resource allows the information stored in user to be modified.
+This is required when a quest needs info to exist or be removed when a user starts playing.

 Supported properties:

-- **clear:** allows clearing specific information from the user.
+- **clear:** Allows clearing specific information from the user.
-    - attribute: list of attributes to remove.
+    - attribute: The list of attributes to remove.

 ```yaml
 resources: